 According to research released this week, Australians are terrified of a trip to the dentist, with more than half (53 per cent) declaring that they would rather face public humiliation and be caught with toilet paper attached to their shoe, or even fall over in front of a crowd.
 A third of Aussie men declared they would prefer to be caught with their fly undone, while women are more likely to keep a regular appointment with a doctor for a pap smear than a dentist.
+Maybe a lot of these people need to consider visiting the nicest family dentist instead.
+They might be less scared then!

 According to new research by conducted online by Galaxy Research on behalf of Oral-B, in January this year, most Aussies are suffering from ‘Dentophobia’, with almost four in five (78 per cent) delaying a trip to the dentist.